goreleaser/nfpm/www/docs/configuration.md

   # because when upgrading or removing an RPM package, only the directories for which it has
   # claimed ownership are removed.
 However, you should not claim ownership of a folder that
   # is created by the distro or a dependency of your package.
+  # A directory in the build environment can optionally be provided in the 'src' field in
+  # order copy mtime and mode from that directory without having to specifiy it manually.
   - dst: /some/dir
     type: dir
     file_info: